USS BENNINGTON

 The cable runout kept him on deck, but when it pulled him back, the port wheel dropped off the deck edge.

-Over he went!
-I scampered over to the port forward catwalk, and saw the A-4 bouncing along with its nose in the water, hanging on the cross-deck pendant by its tailhook.
+and saw the A-4 bouncing along with its nose in the water, hanging on the cross-deck pendant by its tailhook.

 Mark was in the water, to be scooped up soon by the plane guard DD.